Tag Archive for: Loper Bright

 “Mere reliance on Chevron cannot constitute a special justification for overruling such a holding… That is not enough to justify overruling a statutory precedent.”

 In ineffective-assistance litigation, Loper Bright is not being treated as a ticket to unwind established Lozada-based requirements.
-Courts are using Loper Bright to reaffirm that Chevron is dead going forward, but Chevron-era INA precedents still bind under statutory stare decisis.
+Courts are instead using Loper Bright to reaffirm that Chevron is dead going forward, but Chevron-era INA precedents still bind under statutory stare decisis.
 In Gutierrez-Mikan the Court also noted that Loper Bright was not applicable as Lozada was not interpreting an ambiguous statutory provision.

 Crime involving moral turpitude

-Even after the Supreme Court’s 2024 ruling in Loper Bright eliminating Chevron deference, the 4th Circuit found that the statute, which requires knowledge that the property was stolen, aligns with their established, independent definition of a CIMT.
-The Court reconsidered the question without Chevron deference and again independently concluded that the prior conviction (receipt of stolen property) was a CIMT, reaching the same result as pre-Loper Bright.
+Even after the Supreme Court’s 2024 ruling in Loper Bright eliminating Chevron deference, the Fourth Circuit found that the statute, which requires knowledge that the property was stolen, aligns with their established, independent definition of a CIMT.
+The Court reconsidered the question without Chevron deference and again independently concluded that the prior conviction (receipt of stolen property) was a CIMT, reaching the same result as under pre-Loper Bright.
 It expressly stated that Loper Bright “changes the analysis but does not alter the result.”

-Even where the Supreme Court has told circuits to reconsider immigration rulings “in light of” Loper Bright, courts often reaffirm the same outcomes using their own interpretation of the INA, rather than deferring to the BIA.
+Even where the Supreme Court has told circuits to reconsider immigration rulings in light of Loper Bright, courts often reaffirm the same outcomes using their own interpretation of the INA, rather than deferring to the BIA.

 The Fourth Circuit explicitly reconciled Loper Bright with immigration case law developed by the BIA such as in Matter of Diaz-Lizarraga, 26 I. & N. Dec.
-847 (BIA 2016) and gave deference to it finding that a theft offense is a crime involving moral turpitude.
+847 (BIA 2016) and gave deference to its finding that a theft offense is a crime involving moral turpitude.

 Similarly, in Lopez v.
-Garland the Ninth Circuit considered whether the BIA’s holding in Matter of Diaz-Lizarraga “constitutes a CIMT if it includes an intent to deprive either permanently or under circumstances where the owner’s property rights are substantially eroded” was entitled to deference.
+Garland (9th Cir.
+2024) the Ninth Circuit considered whether the BIA’s holding in Matter of Diaz-Lizarraga “constitutes a CIMT if it includes an intent to deprive either permanently or under circumstances where the owner’s property rights are substantially eroded” was entitled to deference.
 The Court gave Skidmore deference to BIA’s interpretation in Matter of Diaz-Lizarraga, finding it “thorough and well-reasoned”, and consistent with judicial precedent.

 Jurisdiction and defective Notice to Appears

 The Court emphasized that its jurisdictional holding was its own reading of the statute, not Chevron deference, so Loper Bright did not disturb it.
-On issues like NTA defects, the Second Circuit is explicitly saying their holdings do not rest on Chevron, so Loper Bright provides no basis to reopen those questions.

 Exceptional and Extremely Unusual Hardship